Spiraled Vegetables – Oh my!

 spiraled1Cookingsm

-Topped with olive oil, sea salt, and black pepper, the spiraled medley made a delicious pasta substitute.
+The spiraled medley, topped with olive oil, sea salt, and black pepper, made a delicious pasta substitute.
 It was filling, yet both of us reached for seconds.

-My husband is great when it comes to selecting kitchen gadgets.
+My husband is great at selecting kitchen gadgets.
 After reading the reviews, he recommended the KitchenAid Spiralizer for several reasons.

 1. We already own a KitchenAid mixer; the spiralizer is an attachment.